team-boomeraang/cs107-FinalProject/docs/documentation.md

                  - Power (`**`)
                  - Division (`/`)
                  - Negation (`-x`), where x is an instance of AD.

              - Static methods:
                  - Sine (`AD.sin()`)
                  - Cosine (`AD.cos()`)
                  - Tangent (`AD.tan()`)
                  - Natural logarithm (`AD.log()`)
                  - Exponential (base e) (`AD.exp()`)

         - Other methods:
             - `set_params(att, val)`: Sets parameter values outside of initializer.
 Note that if this is done after operations have been performed, may not be backwards compatible; preferable to set parameters with constructor. `att` argument must be one of `func_val` or `partial_dict` and must mirror behavior of `eval_pt` and `der_dict` arguments to constructor.
             - `name()`: This function returns the names of all variables in a given AD object.
 This is primarily used in *boomdiff.optimize*, but may be of interest to the user as well.
             - `value()`:  Returns the function value for an AD object.
 Equivalent to calling `x.func_val` attribute, but returnable.
             - `ders()`: Returns partial derivative dictionary.
 Similar to `name()` and `value()` in terms of intended functionaliy.
             - `evaluate()`: Combines `value()` and `ders()`, returning both the function value and partial derivative dictionary as a tupe (in that order).

 - External dependencies:
     - [NumPy](https://numpy.org/)
     - [itertools](https://docs.python.org/3/library/itertools.html)

+#### Broader Impact Statement
+This AD package has a function of usability that is user-friendly, allowing groups with little to moderate experience to operate this library with ease, thanks to the extensive documentation.
+The simplicity in defining variables and their derivatives allows the methods and functions of autodiff to differentiate both complex functions and basic functions alike.
+With this automatic differentiation package, one can easily ascertain both the value and derivatives of a given function.
+What makes our library impactful is the ability to easily create one’s own functions inheriting instances of variables using the AD library.
+To make contributions to this library, users must import AD from *boomdiff.autodiff*, then create a closure inheriting a variable defined with the AD library.
+This lessens the inclusivity as a moderate level of skill in Python is required to accomplish this.
+However, it allows for nearly endless functions to be created for user-specific uses.
+One example of this use is creating a user-supplied loss function for broad ethical Machine Learning projects.
+Due to the ability to create user-specific functions, the range of this package’s inclusivity is far wider than that of other packages.
+The greatest impact would potentially occur with groups seeking an easy way to create their own methods and functions making use of automatic differentiation, as this package is specifically user-friendly in that area compared to others of its kind.
+While it may not be as efficient or as specialized as other libraries, this ability to create new methods allows this library to have a more widespread range of use than others of its kind and ensures that the process is fair and welcoming to nearly all groups with experience in Python.